What's new in Windows Server 2019

 Branch office improvements

-You can now run shielded virtual machines on machines with intermittent connectivity to the Host Guardian Service by leveraging the new fallback HGS and offline mode features.
+You can now run shielded virtual machines on machines with intermittent connectivity to the Host Guardian Service by using the new fallback HGS and offline mode features.
 Fallback HGS allows you to configure a second set of URLs for Hyper-V to try if it can't reach your primary HGS server.

 Offline mode allows you to continue to start up your shielded VMs, even if HGS can't be reached, as long as the VM has started successfully once, and the host's security configuration has not changed.